Chanhook/Create-SimpleShell/README.md

     * Print error message that `The specified path could not be found.`

 ### History
+To improve readability, duplicate commands are not added to the recording file.
 * `history`
     * Print all history of commands